jefdewitt/jekyll_portfolio/README.md

 # jekyll_portfolio

 This is the fifth iteration of my portfolio site and third Jekyll project overall.

-I want to use this file as a means to list my customizations, workarounds, tools, and strategies.
-From enhancing syntax highlighting to handy TWIG statements and control flow, there's a lot going on here.
-Plus, it's been months since I built this and I've forgotten quite a lot already.
-It wasn't until I started helping a buddy with his Jekyll site that I realized I needed to do this.
-Here goes.
+There's a lot going on here, from identifying useful workarounds to containing a curated list of resources to extend functionality.
+Jekyll is a great platform right-off-the-bat, but I've added some enhancements and that take it up a notch.
+Here you'll find tools, tips, tricks, and useful strategies.

 If you want your own Jekyll site [here's](https://jekyllrb.com/docs/home/) the documentation.